sasagawa888/Elxlog/README.md

 Small pure Prolog intepreter in Elixir.
 Project is called Elxlog.
-Goal: Fusion of Elixir and Prolog
+Goal is fusion of Elixir and Prolog

 ## caution
  - predicate with zero arity is written like this.